SoftUni-Internal/interactive-content/EN/05-Exam/00-Problem-01.md

 [/input]
 [output]
 A:D:C
-Ready for world tour!
+Ready for the trip\!
 Planned stops: A:D:C
 [/output]
 [/test]
 [test]